Non-Disclosure and Non-Compete Agreement

 2. What kind of information can be protected under an NDA?

-While there is no certain law which states what information is considered confidential, the following have been held to be confidential information as per Indian courts:
+While there is no certain law that states what information is considered confidential, the following have been held to be confidential information as per Indian courts:

 3. When to sign a non-Disclosure Agreement?